risx3/rishabhnimje.github.io/_posts/2019-09-07-hindi-handwriting.md

 1. Model
 2. Application

-Model class will be responsible for creating a model using character dataset.
-Application class will recognize Hindi characters in runtime.
+Model class will be responsible for creating a model using character dataset and Application class will recognize Hindi characters in runtime.

 ## Diagram